At the top of the hill are panoramic views.

 Andres, our guide, gives a history lesson.

-You can see a few landmarks, if you know them.
+You can see a few landmarks from this observation point, if you know them.
 You can see the twin blue striped domes of the New Church in Parque Calderone.
 You can see the soccer stadium and the goldish planet shaped planatarium that locates Gringoland.
-There are wide avenues, little neighborhoods carved into industrial areas and businesses operating out of people’s homes.

 ” Ecuadorians are a clean people.
 We are taught to pick things up and be polite.”
 Andres says.

 The funniest thing is when I tell him I am from New Mexico.
 His ears perk up.

 ” Albuquerque. ”